awsdocs/amazon-s3-userguide/doc_source/enable-server-access-logging.md

 Server access logging provides detailed records for the requests that are made to an Amazon S3 bucket\.
 Server access logs are useful for many applications\.
 For example, access log information can be useful in security and access audits\.
 It can also help you learn about your customer base and understand your Amazon S3 bill\.

 By default, Amazon S3 doesn't collect server access logs\.
 When you enable logging, Amazon S3 delivers access logs for a source bucket to a target bucket that you choose\.
 The target bucket must be in the same AWS Region and AWS account as the source bucket, and must not have a default retention period configuration\.
+The target bucket must also not have Requester Pays enabled\.

 An access log record contains details about the requests that are made to a bucket\.
 This information can include the request type, the resources that are specified in the request, and the time and date that the request was processed\.
 For more information about logging basics, see [Logging requests using server access logging](ServerLogs.md)\.

 **Important**
 There is no extra charge for enabling server access logging on an Amazon S3 bucket\.
 However, any log files that the system delivers to you will accrue the usual charges for storage\. \(You can delete the log files at any time\.\) We do not assess data transfer charges for log file delivery, but we do charge the normal data transfer rate for accessing the log files\.
 Your target bucket should not have server access logging enabled\.
 You can have logs delivered to any bucket that you own that is in the same Region as the source bucket, including the source bucket itself\.
-However, this would cause an infinite loop of logs and is not recommended\.
+However, delivering logs to the source bucket will cause an infinite loop of logs and is not recommended\.
 For simpler log management, we recommend that you save access logs in a different bucket\.
 For more information, see [How do I enable log delivery?](ServerLogs.md#server-access-logging-overview)
 S3 buckets with S3 Object Lock can't be used as destination buckets for server access logs\.

 You can enable or disable server access logging by using the Amazon S3 console, Amazon S3 API, the AWS Command Line Interface \(AWS CLI\), or AWS SDKs\.

 Before you enable server access logging, consider the following:
-+ You can use either a bucket policy or bucket access control lists \(ACL\) to grant log delivery permissions\.
++ You can use either a bucket policy or bucket access control lists \(ACLs\) to grant log delivery permissions\.
 However, we recommend that you use a bucket policy\.
 If the target bucket uses the bucket owner enforced setting for Object Ownership, ACLs are disabled and no longer affect permissions\.
-You must use a bucket policy to grant access permissions to the logging service principal\.
+In that case, you must use a bucket policy to grant access permissions to the logging service principal\.
 For more information, see [Permissions for log delivery](#grant-log-delivery-permissions-general)\.
-+ Adding *deny* conditions to a bucket policy might prevent Amazon S3 from delivering access logs\.
++ If there are `Deny` statements in your bucket policy, make sure that they don't prevent Amazon S3 from delivering access logs\.
-+ You can use [default bucket encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/default-bucket-encryption.html) on the target bucket *only* if you use **AES256 \(SSE\-S3\)**\.
-Default encryption with AWS KMS keys \(SSE\-KMS\) is not supported\.
++ You can use [default bucket encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/default-bucket-encryption.html) on the target bucket *only* if you use server\-side encryption with Amazon S3 managed keys \(SSE\-S3\), which uses the 256\-bit Advanced Encryption Standard \(AES\-256\)\.
+Default server\-side encryption with AWS Key Management Service \(AWS KMS\) keys \(SSE\-KMS\) is not supported\.
 + You can't enable S3 Object Lock on the target bucket\.

 ## Permissions for log delivery<a name="grant-log-delivery-permissions-general"></a>

 Amazon S3 uses a special log delivery account to write server access logs\.
 These writes are subject to the usual access control restrictions\.
 We recommend that you update the bucket policy on the target bucket to grant access to the logging service principal \(`logging.s3.amazonaws.com`\) for access log delivery\.

-To grant access using the bucket policy on the target bucket, you update the bucket policy to allow `s3:PutObject` access for the logging service principal\.
+To grant access by using the bucket policy on the target bucket, update the bucket policy to allow `s3:PutObject` access for the logging service principal\.
 If you use the Amazon S3 console to enable server access logging, the console automatically updates the bucket policy on the target bucket to grant these permissions to the logging service principal\.
 If you enable server access logging programmatically, you can manually update the bucket policy for the target bucket to grant access to the logging service principal\.

 You can alternately use bucket ACLs to grant access for access log delivery\.
 You add a grant entry to the bucket ACL that grants `WRITE` and `READ_ACP` permissions to the S3 log delivery group\.
-Granting access to the S3 log delivery group using your bucket ACL is not recommended\.
+However, granting access to the S3 log delivery group by using bucket ACLs is not recommended\.
 For more information, see [Controlling ownership of objects and disabling ACLs for your bucket](about-object-ownership.md)\.

 **Bucket owner enforced setting for S3 Object Ownership**
 If the target bucket uses the bucket owner enforced setting for Object Ownership, ACLs are disabled and no longer affect permissions\.
-You must update the bucket policy for the target bucket to grant access to the logging service principal\.
+In this case, you must update the bucket policy for the target bucket to grant access to the logging service principal\.
 You can't update your bucket ACL to grant access to the S3 log delivery group\.
 You also can't include target grants in your [https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutBucketLogging.html](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutBucketLogging.html) configuration\.
 For information about migrating existing bucket ACLs for access log delivery to a bucket policy, see [Grant access to S3 log delivery group for server access logging](object-ownership-migrating-acls-prerequisites.md#object-ownership-server-access-logs)\.
-For more information about Object Ownership see [Controlling ownership of objects and disabling ACLs for your bucket](about-object-ownership.md)\.
+For more information about Object Ownership, see [Controlling ownership of objects and disabling ACLs for your bucket](about-object-ownership.md)\.

-### Grant permissions to the logging service principal using a bucket policy<a name="grant-log-delivery-permissions-bucket-policy"></a>
+### Grant permissions to the logging service principal by using a bucket policy<a name="grant-log-delivery-permissions-bucket-policy"></a>

 This example bucket policy grants `s3:PutObject` permissions to the logging service principal \(`logging.s3.amazonaws.com`\)\.
-To use this bucket policy, replace the example values\.
+To use this bucket policy, replace the `user input placeholders` with your own information\.
+In the following policy, `DOC-EXAMPLE-DESTINATION-BUCKET` is the target bucket where server access logs will be delivered and `DOC-EXAMPLE-SOURCE-BUCKET` is the source bucket\.

 ```
 {